cacayan2/classifier-DoS-project/adr/adr_document.md

 ## 12.1 Context and Technology Choice
 The evaluation stage focused on assessing the performance of the six selected supervised classification models trained during the modeling phase: Logistic Regression, K-Nearest Neighbors (kNN), Gaussian Naïve Bayes, Decision Tree, Random Forest, and Support Vector Machine (SVM).
 To ensure consistency and reproducibility, all evaluations were performed using `scikit-learn`'s metrics and plotting utilities, including `classification_report`, `confusion_matrix`, generating ROC curves, and AUC calculations.
 These tools are widely used in machine learning research and provide standardized and interpretable metrics suitable for comparing different models under identical preprocessing conditions (Pedregosa et al., 2011).

 Evluation relied on the test set derived from the 80/20 train-test split.
 The test set was not used during training, allowing for unbiased evaluation of model generalization.
-In terms of visualizaiton, we generated confusion matrices and ROC curves for each model to understand misclassification and relative discriminative peroformance across the two labels.
+In terms of visualizaiton, the team generated confusion matrices and ROC curves for each model to understand misclassification and relative discriminative peroformance across the two labels.

 Because our project evaluates binary classification within a cybersecurity context, recall and AUC were important.
 High recall is essential - failing to identify an attack (false negative) is significantly more harmful than incorrectly marking benign traffic as malicious (false positive).
 Prior work strongly emphasizes the rationale behind addressing this very asymmetrical risk, making obtaining these metrics appropriate for final model decision making (Kumar et al., 2020; Ring et al., 2019).